Why user research methods are essential for great experiences

-As I’ve forayed into the exciting, unpredictable world of user research here at Poocho, I’ve quickly learned that understanding what users are thinking, feeling, and doing is the key to creating extraordinary experiences.
-Solid, thoughtfully planned and methodically executed user research is the secret sauce that takes good products and services (or, really, experiences of any kind) and makes them incredible.
-After adding these five oh-so-simple yet powerful user research methods to my repertoire, I can’t wait to embark on my journey through the minds of prosumers and professionals alike!
+As I’ve forayed into the exciting, unpredictable world of user research here at Poocho, I’ve quickly learned that understanding user behavior, including what users are thinking, feeling, and doing, is the key to creating extraordinary user experiences.
+Solid, thoughtfully planned, and methodically executed user research methods are the secret sauce that transforms good products and services into truly incredible experiences.

 Perhaps one of the simplest and most highly insightful research methods, I’ve found that a remote interview (via Zoom, GMeet, or a plethora of other video conferencing tools out there) creates the perfect opportunity to have a one-on-one candid conversation with target audience members.